dbosk/copilot/reviews/reviews-iticse21.md

 three times max per semester is more than sufficient to achive the very same goals.
 Moreover, it is more easy to realize as hardly any university has the ressources to let two lecturers facilitate one course.

+[Renting a room for a lecture costs *at least* 1200 SEK (up to 4200 SEK) for a two hour lecture.
+A TA costs 300 SEK for the same lecture.
+Leaving campus and going online, I can afford *at least* four TA co-pilots per lecture --- the entire course.]

 The concept is also not clearly presented so that I do not see how it can be applied to other contexts or institutions, or in which regard it offers